 There are multiple loopback options:R-8.7/1: The MG is required to support a LP in "native H.248" mode, i.e. due to a StreamMode property value LoopBack setting.

-R-8.7/2: The MG is required to support a LP according to [b-IETF LOOPBACK] in "encapsulated packet loopback" mode.
+R-8.7/2: The MG is required to support a LP according to [b-IETF RFC 6849] in "encapsulated packet loopback" mode.

-R-8.7/3: The MG is required to support a LP according to [b-IETF LOOPBACK] in "direct loopback" mode.
+R-8.7/3: The MG is required to support a LP according to [b-IETF RFC 6849] in "direct loopback" mode.

-R-8.7/4: The MG is required to support a LP according to [b-IETF LOOPBACK] in "media loopback" mode.
+R-8.7/4: The MG is required to support a LP according to [b-IETF RFC 6849] in "media loopback" mode.

 8.8 Support of specific RTP topologies

-The relation between RTCP services and RTP topologies in H.248 entities is described in [ITU-T H.248.RTPTOPO].
+The relation between RTCP services and RTP topologies in H.248 entities is described in [b-ITU-T H.248.RTPTOPO].
 Performance monitoring based on RTCP XR belongs to supplementary RTCP services which are basically an overlay function and hence independent of RTP topologies, whereas performance monitoring using RTCP basic reports (such as SR, RR) would depend on RTP topologies.

+R-8.8/1: The MG is recommended to support RTP topology “RTP endsystem” (e.g. in use case 1 (see clause I.2))..

+R-8.8/2: The MG is recommended to support RTP topology “Back-to-back RTP endsystem” (e.g. in use case 6 (see clause I.7) with implicit filtering of RTCP measurement reports).

+R-8.8/3: The MG is recommended to support RTP topology “RTP transport translator” (e.g. in use case 2 (see clause I.3) with support of RTP-aware transport level metrics according RTCP basic reports).

-R-8.9/1: The MG is required to support ###.
+R-8.8/4: The MG is recommended to support RTP topology “RTP media translator” (e.g. in case audio transcoding within an end-to-end RTP session).

 9 H.248 profile specification guidelines

 This clause provides guidelines for H.248 profile specifications.
 The structure follows the profile template according to Appendix III/[ITU-T H.248.1].

 The template elements which are not applicable in this Recommendation are indicated by "Subject to profile specification".

-{Editor's note (2012-02 meeting): clauses 9.1 to 9.13 may be finally shrinked if all content would be subject of profile specifications ….}
+Any profile guidelines are primarily dependent on the concerned network configuration and use case (see examples in Appendix I).
+The guidelines in this clause are therefore basically conditional.
+Two exemplary use cases are considered (as described in Appendix V), termed as capability set CSA and CSB.

 9.1 Profile Identification

 Subject to profile specification.